Wernick & Pratt Agency

 After working and traveling around Europe after college and working in different jobs in New York City, Marcia Wernick finally found her calling in children’s publishing.
 She began working at the Sheldon Fogelman Agency in subsidiary rights, advancing to director of subsidiary rights.
 She has attended the Bologna Children’s Book Fair more than a dozen times, enjoying the international camaraderie of the children’s book industry.
 When she realized that working directly with the authors and illustrators brought her the most joy, she focused on the agenting side of the business.
 She became a fulltime agent, bringing in many authors and illustrators to the agency.
 Among the clients she brought in, and with whom she continues to work, are Bryan Collier, Elizabeth Cody Kimmel, Kathleen O’Dell, Jackie Urbanovic, Alexandra Boiger, and Mo Willems, whom she introduced to the children’s book publishing world.
 Her clients now range from the well-established to those just beginning their careers.
 She continues to use her subsidiary rights experience by handling the foreign rights side of Wernick & Pratt Agency and working with film agents on the licensing of motion picture/television rights.
 She has had great fun licensing merchandising rights such as ringtones, game apps, plush dolls, pajamas, backpacks, toys, and games.
 She is accepting new clients in all genres for children.

 Emily Mitchell lives in Massachusetts because of Anastasia Krupnik: after reading the eponymous classic dozens of times as a child, she got it in her head that going to college in Massachusetts was something she should do, so she did.
 Emily began her career at Sheldon Fogelman Agency, handling submissions, subsidiary rights, and coffee.
 She then spent eleven years at Charlesbridge Publishing as senior editor, contracts manager, and director of corporate strategy.
+Emily represents both authors and illustrators from picture books to YA, including Caron Levis, author of the forthcoming IDA, ALWAYS (Atheneum); Ryan O’Rourke, illustrator of MOUSELING’S WORDS (coming from Clarion); and Frank Dormer, author/illustrator of the forthcoming THE SWORD IN THE STOVE (Atheneum).
 At Charlesbridge her books included A Mother’s Journey by Sandra Markle, illustrated by Alan Marks (a Boston Globe–Horn Book Honor Book); Music Was IT: Young Leonard Bernstein by Susan Goldman Rubin (a YALSA Excellence in Nonfiction finalist and winner of the Sydney Taylor Jewish Book Award); the Aggie and Ben series of early readers by Lori Ries, illustrated by Frank W. Dormer; and Flying the Dragon, a debut middle-grade novel by Natalie Dias Lorenzi.
-After a brief post-MBA stint in the non-publishing world, Emily is thrilled to be back where she belongs in children’s books.
 Emily holds a bachelor’s degree in English from Harvard, a master’s in secondary English education from Syracuse, and an MBA from Babson.
 She lives outside Boston with her husband, daughter, and son—known to her legions of social-media fans as Cabana Boy, La Munch, and the Boy, respectively.
 Emily is accepting new clients in all genres for children.

-All three agents are active members of Society of Children’s Book Writers and Illustrators (SCBWI), speaking often at conferences around the country (see Agent News for upcoming engagements).
+All three agents are active members of Society of Children’s Book Writers and Illustrators (SCBWI), speaking often at conferences around the country.
 Marcia Wernick and Linda Pratt are also members of the Association of Author’s Representatives, Inc. (AAR).